alphagov/govuk-developer-docs/source/manual/fall-back-to-mirror.html.md

 1. Modify the relevant file in the directory `/mnt/crawler_worker`.

 1. Upload the file to the AWS S3 bucket via the AWS console.

-1. Upload the file to Google Cloud Storage using the GCP console.
-Credentials are located in the govuk-secrets password store, under `google-accounts`.

 If you're notified that the edit you've made can be reverted, do that the same way.